This is where novel coronavirus cases have been confirmed worldwide - Local News 8

 Belgium (at least 1 case)

-Belgium has confirmed its first case of coronavirus, after one of nine repatriates from Wuhan tested positive for the virus, Belgium’s public health department said in a statement on Tuesday.
+Belgium has confirmed its first case of coronavirus, after one of nine repatriates from Wuhan tested positive for the virus, Belgium’s public health department said in a statement.

 “The person who tested positive is healthy and shows no signs of illness for the time being,” the statement said.

-“They were transferred last night to St. Peter’s University Hospital in Brussels, one of our country’s two reference centres.
+“They were transferred to St. Peter’s University Hospital in Brussels, one of our country’s two reference centres.
 This hospital has all the necessary expertise and support to ensure the best possible care.”

 Cambodia (at least 1 case)